 I graduated magna cum laude with a Bachelor of Science in Physics from The University of Oklahoma in May 2009, having been a regular departmental award winner.
 My senior thesis, a project in computational neurophysics (in Fortran 90!), led me into programming — but I admit I still miss doing physics and math on a regular basis.

-- I contributed to the development of Volta, an open-source, cross-platform tool (written in Rust!) for managing Node.js environments in a reproducible, reliable way.
+- I helped build, and continue to support, Volta, an open-source, cross-platform tool (written in Rust!) for managing Node.js environments in a reproducible, reliable way.

 From individual contributor to a project lead with organization-wide influence.